 Reddy et al. modeled the soaring problem as a continuing MDP with discounting.
 The agent interacted with a detailed model of a glider flying in turbulent air.
-They devoted significant effort toward making the model generate realistic thermal soaring conditions, including investigating several difference.
-For the learning experiments, air flow in a threst sides, one of which was at ground level, was moset of partial differential equations involving at Introducing small random perturbations into the to produce analogs of thermal updrafts and accordider flight was modeled by aerodynamic equations of the factors governing powerless flight of a fixed involved changing its angle of attack (the angle be of air flow) and its bank angle (Figure 16.9 Righ
+They devoted significant effort toward making the model generate realistic thermal soaring conditions, including investigating several differe For the learning experiments, air flow in a three sides, one of which was at ground level, was mo set of partial differential equations involving ai Introducing small random perturbations into the to produce analogs of thermal updrafts and acco Glider flight was modeled by aerodynamic equa other factors governing powerless flight of a fixed involved changing its angle of attack (the angle be of air flow) and its bank angle (Figure 16.9 Righ

 Figure 16.9: Thermal soaring model: Left: snapshot of the vertical velocity field of the simulated cube of air: in red (blue) is a region of large upward (downward) flow.
-Right: diagram of powerless flight showing bank angle μ and angle of attack α .
+Right: diagram of powerless flight showing bank angle $\mu$ and angle of attack $\alpha$ .
 Adapted with permission From PNAS vol. 113(22), p.
 E4879, 2016, Reddy, Celani, Sejnowski, and Vergassola, Learning to Soar in Turbulent Environments.

 The interface between the agent and the environment required defining the agent's actions, the state information the agent receives from the environment, and the reward signal.
-By experimenting with various possibilities, Reddy et al. decided that three actions each for the angle of attack and the bank angle were enough for their purposes: increment or decrement the current bank angle and angle of attack by 5° and 2.5° , respectively, or leave them unchanged.
-This resulted in 3^{2} possible actions.
-The bank angle was bounded to remain between -15° and $+15^{\circ}$.
+By experimenting with various possibilities, Reddy et al. decided that three actions each for the angle of attack and the bank angle were enough for their purposes: increment or decrement the current bank angle and angle of attack by 5° and 2.5°, respectively, or leave them unchanged.
+This resulted in $3^2$ possible actions.
+The bank angle was bounded to remain between $-15^{\circ}$ and $+15^{\circ}$ .